-Effective July 1, 2020, a monthly maintenance payment no less than \$790.00 per child will be paid to adoptive DHHR parents of children with special needs.
 Adoptive parents who provided foster care for the adoptive child prior to adoption through the DHHR or a child placing agency will receive no less than \$790.00 unless a rate increase is approved.
 Subsidy rate increases will only be considered on a case by case basis and will require a waiver from the Director of Social Services or designee.
 Adoptive parents must contact the office of Children and Adult Services if they are seeking adjustments to post adoption subsidy payments.
 Subsidy increases are only considered in circumstances when a special needs child has extraordinary medical expenses that are not covered by Medicaid, the family's insurance, and the child is not eligible for IDD waiver, or is on the waitlist.
-In determining eligibility for the adoptive parents.
+In determining eligibility for the adoption assistance payments, there is no income eligibility requirement (means test) for the adoptive parents.